-The GLO will conduct a State housing and infrastructure competition for entities located in the remaining 112 impacted counties that were not identified by HUD as a most-impacted area county.
+The GLO will conduct a State housing and non-housing competition for entities located in the remaining 112 impacted counties that were not identified by HUD as a most-impacted area county.
 Eligible applicants will include counties, cities, and housing authorities located in the 112 impacted counties.
-Counties, cities, and housing authorities located in the most-impacted counties are ineligible to apply to the State housing and infrastructure competition.
+Counties, cities, and housing authorities located in the most-impacted counties are ineligible to apply to the State housing and non-housing competition.

-Eligible applicants will submit applications for housing and/or infrastructure projects to GLO based upon application guidelines developed by the GLO.
+Eligible applicants will submit applications for housing and/or non-housing projects to GLO based upon application guidelines developed by the GLO.

-At a minimum, the State Competition will include the following:
+At a minimum the State Competition will include the following:

-- Established objective scoring criteria for housing and infrastructure projects. - All CDBG-DR activities will be eligible. - The State must meet the 70% low-to-moderate income benefit requirement. - Will allocate 68% of the funds to the infrastructure competition and 32% of the funds to the housing competition. - For the housing competition, the minimum application amount is \$500,000 and the maximum application amount is \$2 million. - For the infrastructure competition, the minimum application amount is \$100,000 and the maximum application amount is \$1 million.
+- Established objective scoring criteria for housing and non-housing projects; - All CDBG-DR activities will be eligible; - The State must meet the 70 percent low-to-moderate income benefit requirement; - Will allocate \$17,421,926 or 68 percent of the funds to the non-housing competition and \$8,198,554 or 32 percent of the funds to the housing competition; - For the housing competition, the minimum application amount is \$500,000 and the maximum application amount is \$2 million;

-- 1 project per application submission. - Eligible applicants may submit a maximum of 3 applications, only 2 may infrastructure. - Any de-obligated funds and/or cost-savings from completed projects will be allocated to partially funded applications and/or awarded to the next highest scoring unfunded application.
+- For the non-housing competition, the minimum application amount is \$100,000 and the maximum application amount is \$1 million; - One project per application submission; - Eligible applicants may submit a maximum of 3 applications, only 2 may be non-housing; and - Any de-obligated funds and/or cost-savings from completed projects will be allocated to partially funded applications and/or awarded to the next highest scoring unfunded application.